Addvilz/dots/README.md

 - During initial setup, `dconf update` might not be executed properly and might need to be run second time manually after all changes are applied.
 Simply sign in and run `dconf update` as `root`.

-## Motivation

-Till about June 2020, Elementary was my distribution of choice for all of my personal workstation machines.
-All of them were semi-managed using a combination of shell scripts and manual work.

-Several changes in Elementary itself, Ubuntu upstream, and some less objective reasons (I was really bored one night) lead me to the decision that Elementary might no longer fit my personal use case as well as it did when I first started using it.
-GNOME has changed a lot since 2012, and so has everything related to it.

-I tried several distributions for a couple of days each to determine how they could integrate into my workflows and daily life, finally settling on Debian with which I have a long prior history - it is my operating system of choice for all my personal servers, and was my main desktop operating system before mid-2012, before I moved to Elementary.
-In fact, the very first Linux operating system I was ever exposed to was Debian, version 2.2 at the time - almost 20 years ago.

-While having a spare machine set aside to try an operating system is fairly trivial, moving your entire "baggage" of tools, configuration and software to similar, albeit somewhat different distribution is not nearly so - especially if you have multiple machines to maintain - several of which I use daily with several more that I use occasionally, but still require having the same setup as my daily use machines.

-This Ansible project was created to deal with the issue of synchronizing the working environments across all of my physical machines and keep their configuration more or less the same over extended periods of time.

 ## Credits